 - The right to publicize its Public Utility Status in all documents;

 - The obligation not to let its level of activity and performance fall below that set forth in its application for Public Utility Status;

-- The obligation to report regularly to the competent administrative authority on its activities, finances, and any modifications to its constitutive act or statute (these reports are available to the public); and
+- The obligation to report regularly to the competent administrative authority on its activities, finances, and any modifications to its statute (these reports are available to the public); and

 - The obligation to publish excerpts of its activity reports and annual balance sheets in the Official Gazette of Romania, Part IV, as well as in the national registry of legal persons without patrimonial aim.

 Romanian law does not specifically prohibit inurement.
 As a general matter, a member with a personal interest in an issue on the agenda of the association’s general assembly must not take part in the discussion of the issue or vote on it (Governmental Ordinance 26/2000 Article 22(1)).
 The labor relationships between NPOs and their employees are governed by the Labor Code, the same rules that apply to the business sector.
 Further, the Fiscal Code permits members of an NPO’s Board of Directors to be paid in their capacity as members of the Board of Directors or as employees.

 Inurement is not specifically prohibited.
 The conflict of interest rules applicable to members of an association also apply to the members of a foundation’s board of directors (Governmental Ordinance 26/2000 Article 29(4)).

 On the basis of an agreement, the members of an association share, inter alia, their material contributions with the organization without being entitled to restitution of their individual contributions (See Governmental Ordinance 26/2000 Article 4).
 As discussed below, an association may not distribute the assets remaining after liquidation to its members or to any natural persons (Governmental Ordinance 26/2000 Article 60(1)).